PureDarwin/puredarwin.github.io/src/archive/developers/KEXTs/Visualize KEXTs dependencies.md

 ![This article is outdated and its information may no longer be relevant.](/archive/img/notice/article-outdated.svg)

-In the spirit of [Vizualize dependencies in MacPorts](../macports/macports-dependencies-overview.html), this page describes a way to track kernel extension dependencies and related satellite information (e.g: blockers).
+In the spirit of [Visualize dependencies in MacPorts](/archive/developers/Using%20MacPorts/Visualize%20dependencies%20in%20MacPorts.md), this page describes a way to track kernel extension dependencies and related satellite information (e.g: blockers).

 ### Prerequisites
 [Graphviz](http://www.graphviz.org/) is an opensource graph visualization software from AT&T Laboratories and Bell Laboratories (Lucent Technologies).